 What To Try

-- Wool or boucle wall hangings in cream, oatmeal, or charcoal for that cloud-like look.
+- Wool or boucle wall hangings in cream, oatmeal, or charcoal for that soft, cloud-like look.

-- A layered gallery of textiles: one large piece centered, two smaller pieces offset.
+- A layered gallery of textiles: one large piece centered, two smaller ones offset to either side.

-- Renter tip: Use Command hooks so you don’t have to patch holes come spring.
+- Renter tip: hang them on removable hooks so there are no holes to patch come spring.

 2. Moody Winter Art That Feels Like a Cabin Getaway